TobikoData/sqlmesh/docs/guides/signals.md

 ### Advanced Example

+This example demonstrates more advanced use of signals, including:

-Multiple signals can be used within one model.
-A signal can return a subset of the intervals within a batch.
-The intersection of the intervals returned by all the signals determines what is evaluated.
+- Multiple signals in one model
+- A signal returning a subset of intervals from a batch (rather than a single `True`/`False` value for all intervals in the batch)

 In this example, there are two signals.